Shopify SEO Checklist: Rank Your Online Store

 }

-Shopify store speed is a critical ranking factor.
-Most stores are weighed down by unnecessary apps, unoptimized themes, and render-blocking resources.
-Here's your speed checklist:
+Store speed is a confirmed ranking factor through Core Web Vitals, and most Shopify stores are dragged down by surplus apps, heavy themes, and render-blocking resources.

 Remove unused apps.
-Every Shopify app injects JavaScript into your theme โ even apps you barely use.
+Every Shopify app injects JavaScript into your storefront β even ones you rarely touch.
 Audit your installed apps and delete anything non-essential.
-Each removed app can save 100-500ms of load time.
+Each removed app can save real load time.

 Lazy load below-fold images.
-Add loading="lazy" to product images in collection grids and any images below the initial viewport.
-Keep hero images and above-fold content loading eagerly.
+Add loading="lazy" to product images in collection grids and anything below the first viewport, while keeping hero and above-fold images loading eagerly.
+The full pattern is in the lazy loading guide.

 Minimize theme JavaScript.
-Switch to a lightweight theme if your current one is bloated.
-Dawn (Shopify's default) is excellent for performance.
-Avoid themes with heavy animations and parallax effects.
+If your theme is bloated, switch to a lightweight one.
+Dawn (Shopify's default OS 2.0 theme) is excellent for performance.
+Avoid themes packed with heavy animations and parallax.

 Preconnect to third-party domains.
-If you use external services (reviews, analytics, chat), add preconnect hints:
+If you use external review, analytics, or chat services, add resource hints:

 {% comment %} Add to theme.liquid <head> section {% endcomment %}